EhsanEsc/TestGenerator/README.md

 	./tester.sh <ProblemNumber> [STARTING_TEST] [FINISHING_TEST]

-Run all of testcases(or from desierd start to finish) on "a.cpp" then print results
+Run all of test cases(or from desired start to finish) on "a.cpp" then print results

 # Work In Progress